 What’s in a name?
 Turing, more specifically Alan Turing was an English computer scientist, mathematician, cryptanalyst, and held a few other titles.
 Alan Turing developed the Turing Test.
 In short, the Turing test is designed to test a computers ability to pretend to be human.
 To pass the test, the computer (or program) must fool a judge into thinking they are interacting with a real human.
 This is just a small part of what is called A.I. or Artificial Intelligence.
 One of the features of Nvidia’s latest GPU features acceleration of A.I. based feautres in the form on Tensor cores.
 Hence, the name Turing or so I would imagine.

-Review Sample Provided by: Nvidia
+Review Sample Provided By: Nvidia

-Product Name/Link to Website: Nvidia GeForce RTX
+Product Name and Website: Nvidia GeForce RTX

 It has been just over two years since Nvidia launched a new GPU.
 Pascal was launched in May of 2016 and now it is time for Nvidia to launch their latest creation; Turing.

 The Turing 102 GPU (RTX 2080TI) features six Graphics Processing Clusters (GPC), 36 Texture Processing Clusters (TPC) and 72 streaming processors(SM).
 Each SM contains 64 CUDA cores, 8 Tensor Cores, a 256 KB register file, four texture units and 96 KB of L1 shared memory.
 In grand total, this gives the RTX 2080TI the following:

 576 Tensor Cores

 When you compare Pascal to Tensor there is a significant difference between the two.